Mariamne I: Talmudic reference

 There is a Talmudic passage concerning the marriage and death of Mariamne, although her name is not mentioned.
-When the whole house of the Hasmoneans had been rooted out, she threw herself from a roof and was killed.
+When the whole house of the Hasmoneans had been rooted out, she killed herself by throwing herself off a roof.
 She committed suicide because Herod had spared her life, so that he could marry her.
 If he were to marry her, then he would be able to claim that he was not actually a slave, but rather that he had royal blood.
 Out of love for her, Herod is said to have kept her body preserved in honey for seven years.
 There is an opinion that he would use her to fulfill animalistic desires.
 In the Talmud this sort of action is called a "deed of Herod".
 Josephus relates also that after her death Herod tried in hunting and banqueting to forget his loss, but that even his strong nature succumbed and he fell ill in Samaria, where he had made Mariamne his wife.
 The Mariamne Tower in Jerusalem, built by Herod, was without doubt named after her; it was called also "Queen".